 - In the first episode of Shadow Skill, Elle is about to run into a building where a fight is taking place, and one of their fire attacks bursts through the door and incinerates her.
 Elle is left charred black and mad that her hair was ruined.

-- In issue #2 of The Awesome Slapstick, the titular hero is shot in the face by The Overkiller.
+- In issue #2 of The Awesome Slapstick, the title hero is shot in the face by The Overkiller.
 As Slapstick is essentially a living cartoon character, he suffers no ill effect except for a blackened face and an annoyed attitude.

 - In DaydreamDragon371's art story Selfdestruct, the character finds a shiny Graveler and wants to catch it, but it uses selfdestruct, leaving her and her Beedrill blackened with ash.